avetharun/BalatroFaeLib/README.md

 FaeLib.Tags.Blinds -- When using SMODS to create a new Blind, it will automatically be put in this tag.
 FaeLib.Tags.BossBlinds
 FaeLib.Tags.FinalBlinds
+FaeLib.Tags.ForagerCards -- Card-Subtype that generates cards at end of blind FaeLib.Tags.FoodCards
 ```